omaralmasoud/Admin-Panel-System/README.md

 # adminpanelsystem
 Admin Panel System

-before we start notice that this project not fully secure it's for education purpose if you going to use it as a main project for you or your company please don't.
+Before we start notice that this project not fully secure it's for education purpose if you going to use it as a main project for you or your company please don't.

 This project just for show you how to write a php code in simplest way to make an admin panel for make a users , categories , servies and place an orders.